cloudify-cosmo/docs.getcloudify.org/content/composer/installation.md

 sudo /opt/cloudify-composer/nodejs/bin/node /opt/cloudify-composer/blueprint-composer/package/server.js
 ```

-to run the composer.
+to start the composer.

-Note: to run in the background and detach from the current shell, prefix the command with `nohup` and end it with `&`.
+Note: To run in the background and detach from the current shell, prefix the command with `nohup` and end it with `&`.